 Extended-Personal Reality: augmented recording and transmission of virtual senses through artificial-Intelligence

-Starting January 1st 2021, the National Centre for Suicide Research and Prevention of Mental Ill-Health at Karolinska Institutet will take part in a new research project called EXPERIENCE (Extended-Personal Reality: augmented recording and transmission of virtual senses through artificial-Intelligence), which has been funded by the Horizon 2020 Future and Emerging Technologies Proactive program (FET Proactive).
+January 1st 2021, the National centre for suicide research and prevention at Karolinska Institutet began taking part in a new research project called EXPERIENCE (Extended-Personal Reality: augmented recording and transmission of virtual senses through artificial-Intelligence), which has been funded by the Horizon 2020 Future and Emerging Technologies Proactive program (FET Proactive).

 EXPERIENCE’s aim is to create a new Extended-Personal Reality, which allows users to automatically record their own virtual reality (VR) environments.
 Along with recording visual and auditory experiences, the project will aim at creating a device which also records psychophysiological patterns, which will in turn elicit psychological, cognitive, neurophysiological and behavioural responses.
 To achieve this, a novel lightweight wearable device will be designed, embedded with sensors for brain and autonomic regulation monitoring, multiple cameras for a 3D view, hand kinematics, and environmental noise monitoring.

 Neurobehavioral and multimodal neuroimaging data obtained from this device will be used by advanced Artificial Intelligence algorithms to create the VR environments, which can be shared with others carrying the wearable device and letting them relive the experiences of the creator.

 The EXPERIENCE system will, among other aspects, be used for identifying novel approaches for the treatment of affective disorders by producing the Extended-Personal Reality environments with artificially modified emotional states.